Manitoba road trips: Perfectly Parkland

 More outdoor explorations

 Want to keep the fun going just a little longer?
 There are endless lakes, forests and parks to explore for the true outdoorsperson.
-The fishing here is a big draw, with species like rainbow trout, brook trout, bass, perch and pike.
+Fishing is a big draw, with species like rainbow trout, brook trout, bass, perch and pike biting to be reeled in.
 If you’re an avid angler, Swan Valley is a great area to spend a few additional days on this road trip.
 Ask any of the residents where the best fishing in the area is and Whitefish Lake is one of the first name drops.